Professional Development

 New York City, USA (40 hours total)

-• Heads of School
+• Heads of School, Principals and Superintendents.

-• Technology Specialists and Technology Coordinators
+• Technology and STEM Coordinators.

 STEM Teaching for the 21st Century: From Learning Targets to Curricular Units